microsoft/PowerBI-Visuals-HorizontalBarChart/README.md

 ```
 npm install # This command will install all necessary modules
 typings install # This command will install all neccesary typings
+pbiviz update # This command installs the powerbi api
 ```

 ### Start dev app